interactive-mcp/interactive-mcp/README.md

   - Text input with custom responses
   - Yes/No confirmation dialogs

-## What's New in Version 0.3.1
+## What's New in Version 0.3.2

+- Fixed image display in VS Code Extensions Marketplace
+- Improved README presentation with better visual examples
-- Connection in multiple IDEs is now possible, enabling multi-instance and multi-workspace support.
+- Connection in multiple IDEs is now possible, enabling multi-instance and multi-workspace support

 ## 🚀 Quick Start